Categories

 UPDATE 4: There’s a vertical film festival in Katoomba, Australia.
 Makes sense, that’s a very mountainous region!

-8 responses to “Vertical video: how do we live with it?
+8 replies on “Vertical video: how do we live with it?
 UPDATED”

 Well…I’d like the magical power to make the mobile device explode into a harmless cloud of pixie dust or something every time someone tries to shoot vertical video.